alevemau/Presentaci-n/README.md

-# Presentación
+# Introduction
-Acerca de mí:
+About me:

-- 👋 Hola, soy @alevemau o bien, Alejandra Velázquez
+- 👋 Hi, I'm @alevemau, or Alejandra Velázquez
-- 👀 Interesada en empezar a trabajar en el mundo de Data Science
+- 👀 Interested in starting a career in Data Science
-- 🌱 Certificada como científica de datos
+- 🌱 Certified Data Scientist
-- 💞️ Buscando colaborar con una gran compañía
+- 💞️ Looking to collaborate with a great company
-- 📫 Medio de comunicaión directo -> email
+- 📫 Direct contact -> alevem09@gmail.com
-- ⚡ Dato curioso: I´m a woman with little production of progesterone XD
+- ⚡ Fun fact: I´m a woman with little production of progesterone XD